 - Referral to another staff member (in line with the ladder of intervention/referral) - In school learning/reflection opportunity in school for an accumulation of notes/minor issues or to assist student in catching up on extension learning missed.
-This may include being kept in at a lunch time by a teacher/caomhnóir/Year Head (12 hours' notice should be given to the students and to the parents/guardians by means of a note in the dialann) - After-school learning/reflection opportunity (24 hours' notice should be given to the students and to the parents/guardians by means of a note in the dialann).
-This will only be issued by a Year Head after consultation with the Principal or Deputy Principal - Attendance at a Rang Feabhais (2-hour improvement session) which takes place on a Friday evening or Saturday morning.
+This may include being kept in at a lunch time by a

+- After-school learning/reflection opportunity (24 hours' notice should be given to the students and to the parents/guardians by means of a note in the dialann).
+This will only be issued by a Year Head after consultation with the Principal or Deputy Principal - Attendance at a Rang Feabhais (2/3-hour improvement session) which takes place on a Friday evening or Saturday morning.
 The student attends in full uniform and reflects on their behaviour, its consequences, harm caused and possible interventions to modify that behaviour.
 A Rang Feachais can only be issued by the Year Head, Principal or Deputy Principal.
 In excess of 48 hours' notice must be given to parents.
 A Rang Feabhais can be used for students to make up learning due to truancy - A school community task such as picking up litter, removal of graffiti or assisting a teacher with a task - A verbal reprimand from Deputy Principal/Principal - Restrictions on use or confiscation of the iPad - A telephone call/letter to parents by a member of staff, Year Head, Deputy Principal or Principal - A meeting with parents/guardians and/or the student - Putting a student on report for a defined period of time to assist in self-management and monitoring of behaviour - Putting a student on an attendance report following a truancy incident to assist the students and the school is managing the student's attendance.
-This attendance report is signed by the parents/guardians of the student on a daily basis to ensure that parents/guardians are also involved in the monitoring process and to prevent reoccurrence - Colour coding of report systems to indicate clearly to the student and the parents/guardians the level of behaviour that needs to change and possible next steps e.g. green for level 1 behaviours, yellow for level 2 behaviours or an accumulation of level 1 behaviours, and red for level 3 behaviours or an accumulation of level 2 behaviours - Exclusion from a favoured activity - Withdrawal of school privileges e.g. ban from computers, not being allowed to represent the school, not being allowed to attend a school trip/event...etc. - Withdrawal of student's leadership role or responsibilities e.g. Peer Educator, Student Council...etc. - Other suitable interventions designed to modify specific behaviours e.g. Individual Behaviour Plans, Individuals Behaviour Contracts...etc. - Referral to outside agencies for further assistance, support and interventions e.g. LAR, NEPS, SUST, Psychotherapy...etc.

-- Suspension from school (in accordance with the school's policy on Suspension & Exclusion) - Exclusion from school (in accordance with the school's policy on Suspension & Exclusion)
+This attendance report is signed by the parents/guardians of the student on a daily basis to ensure that parents/guardians are also involved in the monitoring process and to prevent reoccurrence - Colour coding of report systems to indicate clearly to the student and the parents/guardians the level of behaviour that needs to change and possible next steps e.g. green for level 1 behaviours, yellow for level 2 behaviours or an accumulation of level 1 behaviours, and red for level 3 behaviours or an accumulation of level 2 behaviours - Exclusion from a favoured activity - Withdrawal of school privileges e.g. ban from computers, not being allowed to represent the school, not being allowed to attend a school trip/event...etc. - Withdrawal of student's leadership role or responsibilities e.g. Peer Educator, Student Council...etc. - Other suitable interventions designed to modify specific behaviours e.g. Individual Behaviour Plans, Individuals Behaviour Contracts...etc. - Referral to outside agencies for further assistance, support and interventions e.g. LAR, NEPS, SUST, Psychotherapy...etc. - Suspension from school (in accordance with the school's policy on Suspension & Exclusion) - Exclusion from school (in accordance with the school's policy on Suspension & Exclusion)